JerryLin16/GRAD521_DMPLin_2023/index.md

 (3) Store the raw data in the lab computer.

-4. Describe the backup strategy that you will follow for your datasets and other research materials in your project.
+4.Describe the backup strategy that you will follow for your datasets and other research materials in your project.
 Consider the following:

 a.
 How many copies, in total, will you have?
 My answer: I have 3 copies of data (lab notebook, lab computer, and cloud system).